Please telephone or email the school office by 8.50am if your child is going to be absent.

 There is limited parking in our school access road.
 We ask that you take extra care, when dropping off / collecting, to ensure the safety of our children.
 If you wish to discuss parking please contact the local authority who have the authority to sort out parking issues.

-All payments should be made via the Parentpay system.
+All payments for trips should be made via the Parentpay system.
+Payments for school meals are paid via School Grid.

 Parent Consultations and appointment lists